SEED PROJECT: Development of the ROBIN (Returning hOme after Brain INjury) smart device application

 The aim of this project is to develop, and user test, a workable co-designed smart device application to assist with the transition to home following acquired brain injury (ABI) rehabilitation.

-The co-design of the app will ensure that the technology will not be “left on the shelf” and will be something that is wanted, needed, and used by people with brain injury.
+- Project used a co-design approach to develop a prototype technological solution to support the transition home from inpatient ABI rehabilitation and will ensure that the technology will not be “left on the shelf” and will be something that is wanted, needed, and used by people with brain injury.

 People/organisations involved